Visit the Dolomites – Gardena Valley

 - Fodom Valley (Livinallongo Valley) is on the Great Dolomite Road at the base of the Sella Group.
 The village of Arabba is here.
 The Fodom valley is located between Pordoi Pass and Falzarego Pass and is another premier ski area of the Dolomites.

 - Alta Badia – The Alta Badia is located near the Gardena Valley and just off the Great Dolomite Road.
 The Alta Badia includes several small villages with a strong Ladin heritage.
 There are numerous chairlifts and gondolas for hiking and skiing in the Alta Badia.

 Visit the Dolomites – Chairlifts and Gondolas

 Dolomiti Super Summer is a great source for information on the many tickets for chairlifts and gondolas when you visit the Dolomites.
 Locals often refer to the Dolomites as the Südtirol, which translates to the South Tyrol.
 Each valley has different combinations of days that can be purchased and most include valley bus passes as well.
-Valleys don’t overlap their tickets, so if you take a gondola from Ortisei to the Alpe di Siusi, you’ll need a different valley pass if you decide to descend to Kastelruth on your return trip.
+Valleys don’t overlap their tickets, so if you take a gondola from Ortisei to the Alpe di Siusi, you’ll need a different valley pass if you descend to Kastelruth on your return trip.